 With the latter located in a small secluded area tucked away from the main hall only accessible only via the GGXP area.
 The Akiba zone is the smallest sector of the lot home to the Japanese side of the convention and housing all from Japanese pop culture.

-Anime fans can look forward to meeting anime and game illustrator & known mangaka Takuya Fujima (Magical Girl Lycial Nanoha, Vivid Strike!).
-The Akiba zone is where you can find Japanese or Korean related merchandise such as figurines, music and manga, the sector even has its own mini stage for local performances.
+Anime fans can look forward to meeting anime and game illustrator and known mangaka Takuya Fujima (Magical Girl Lycial Nanoha, Vivid Strike!).
+The Akiba zone is where you can find Japanese or Korean related merchandise such as figurines, music and manga.
+Moreover, the sector even has its own mini stage for local performances.
 There was also professional face painting booths to transform you into a Disney princess if need be.

-Furthermore, exit signs in the main STGCC hall doors points to non-existent exit points, with many attendees backtracking to the convention entrance thinking it’s an exit, only to be told to find the exit of the convention hidden in the dark far end of the GGXP hall, this was confusing to many attendees.
+Furthermore, exit signs in the main STGCC hall doors points to non-existent exit points.
+I noticed many attendees backtracking to the convention entrance thinking it’s an exit, only to be told to find the exit of the convention hidden in the dark far end of the GGXP hall.
+This hall layout was confusing to many attendees.